gu-fan/riv.vim/doc/riv_todo.rst

    + Links:   Link tags between files?
    + Links:   Github flavor: create commit link, issue link?

+5. Lists

+   A. '=' should format the sub list which indent is between parent's item and idt.

-5. Todos
+6. Todos

    + Todos:   Todo item priorities?

-6. Table
+7. Table

    + Table:   Support simple table format?
    + Table:   Support column span?
    + Table:   A vim table parser for compatible?
    + Table:   A shortcut or command to create table with row * col.

-7. Folding
+8. Folding

    + Folding: A buf parser write in python for performance?

-8. Indent
+9. Indent

-   + Indent:  <Tab> should act as <Bs> when indenting
+   + Indent:  <Tab> to indent. improved <BS> indent
    + Indent:  The content space for field list should align with prev field list.
    + Indent:  A command to format the indent of lists.

+10. highlighting

+    + highlight the directives with indents.

-9. File
+11. File

     + File:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
 Maybe a sphinx doc ref as well.

-10. Publish
+12. Publish

     + Publish: An option to enable highlighting todo items.

-11. Helpers
+13. Helpers

-   + Helpers: An option Helper and option cache.
+    A. Helpers: An option Helper and option cache.
        Let people use it even without touching ``.vimrc`` .
-   + Helpers: A command helper?
+    B. Helpers: A command helper?

-12. Scratch
+14. Scratch

-   + Scratch: Show Scratch sign in Calendar.
+    - Scratch: Show Scratch sign in Calendar.

+15. ScreenCast

+    + A list tutor
+    + A todo tutor
+    + A section tutor